 How you can help ...

-If you find a turtle washed up on the beach – either dead or alive – please don’t put it back into the water.
+If you find a turtle washed up on the beach - either dead or alive - please don't put it back into the water.
 Even a live turtle will only wash up if they are already ill.
-Please contact either the Marine Animal Stranding Hotline – 1300 ANIMAL (1300 264 625) or our turtle monitoring team as soon as possible – their phone numbers can be found here.
+Please contact either the Marine Animal Stranding Hotline - 1300 ANIMAL (1300 264 625) or our turtle monitoring team as soon as possible on 0478 435 377.

 Please dispose of you rubbish thoughtfully.
 Place all rubbish in a suitable bin - recycle what you can.
 Don't throw rubbish directly into the sea, or onto the street where it will be washed into the storm-water system and potentially into rivers and the ocean.

 Choose to purchase products with either minimal packaging or recyclable packaging.